Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Experimentally Realistic Model with 15 NV

 \subsection{Realization of \textsuperscript{15}NV DD-Gate}

-In order to characterize the DD resonance spectrum of a $^{15}$NV in a misaligned magnetic field, a single center was measured under a magnetic field of $|\bold{B}_0|=32$~mT and misalignment angle with the NV axis of $\theta_0=2.9^\circ$.
-The XYN sequence was chosen instead of the CPMG, given its more robust pulse errors resilience, as demonstrated in Sec.~\ref{sec:pulse_errors}.
+In order to characterize the DD resonance spectrum of a $^{15}$NV in a misaligned magnetic field, a single NV was measured under a magnetic field of $|\mathbf{B}_0|=32$~mT at misalignment angle of $\theta_0=2.9^\circ$.
+Here we use the XYN sequence instead of the CPMG, due to its better pulse errors resilience, as demonstrated in Appendix~\ref{appendix:pulse_errors}.
+The XYN is similar to the CPMG, being composed by $N$ $\pi$-pulses plus the initial and final projective $\pi/2$-pulses, but with the $\pi$-pulses intercalated between the $x$ and $y$ axes~\cite{XY8, DD_NV}.
 Further experimental details are given in Appendix~\ref{appendix:nv_exp}.

-The experimentally measured and simulated expectation values of the electron spin observable $\langle \hat{S}_z \rangle$ for different values of pulses $N$ are shown in Fig.~\ref{fig:XYN_NV}~(a).
+The experimentally measured and simulated expectation values of $\langle \hat{S}_z \rangle$ for different values of pulses $N$ are shown in Fig.~\ref{fig:XYN_NV}~(a).
 The remaining values of $N$ can be found at~\cite{quaccatoo_git}.
-For comparison, we also show the simulated data for the nuclear spin observable $\langle \hat{I}_z \rangle$.
-While the direct experimental measurement of the nuclear spin polarization was not feasible in this work, the simulations provide valuable insight into the underlying system dynamics.
-We further assume an initially polarized state $\ket{00}=\ket{m_S=0}\otimes\ket{m_I=+1/2}$, even though this does not strictly corresponds to the conditions of the experiment.
-Nonetheless, as observed in Sec.~\ref{sec:pol_gen}, the central spin observable is not affected by the initial state of the coupled spin under the XYN sequence.
+For comparison, we also show the simulated data for $\langle \hat{I}_z \rangle$.
+While the direct experimental measurement of the nuclear spin polarization was not feasible in this work, the simulations provide valuable insights into the underlying dynamics of the system.
+In the simulations, we assume an initially polarized state $\ket{00}=\ket{m_S=0}\otimes\ket{m_I=+1/2}$, while the initial state in the experiments is a mixed state corresponding to $\ket{m_S=0}\bra{m_S=0}\otimes\hat{\mathds{1}}/2$~\cite{quaccatoo_paper}.
+This approximation is justified, because the control spin observable is not affected by the initial state of the target spin under the XYN sequence, as observed in Sec.~\ref{sec:pol_gen}.

+The simulation and experimental values of $\langle \hat{S}_z \rangle$ have a prominent resonance from the $^{15}$N nuclei at around $\tau=0.364$~\textmu s, in accordance with Ref.~\cite{ambiguous_resonances}.
+In contrast to IBMQ, here the resonant pulse separation does not correspond to $\tau=1/(2|\gamma^n \mathbf{B}_0|)$, given that the hyperfine coupling is dominant over the Zeeman term $|A_{zz}|,|A_{xx}|>|\gamma^n \mathbf{B}_0|$ and the nuclear spin has a different Larmor frequency for each electron level.
+Moreover, the simulations of the nuclear spin observable $\langle \hat{I}_z \rangle$ indicate that its time-evolution is opposite to $\langle \hat{S}_z \rangle$, as seen in Sec.~\ref{sec:IBMQ} with the IBMQ model.